-Did you know that half of the paper consumed in the U.S. every year is used to wrap and decorate consumer products?
-This holiday season, I’m challenging myself to to wrap all the gifts I give in an eco-friendly way.
+I recently found out that half the paper consumed in the U.S. every year is for wrapping and decorating items.
+So, I’m challenging myself to wrap all gifts I give more creatively than in newly-bought paper.

-Eco-friendly, green gift wrap can mean a lot of things, but for me, this means reusing and recycling as much as possible.
+Eco-friendly, green gift wrap could mean lots of things, but for me, this means reusing and recycling as much as possible.
+A few more thoughts:

 1. Use what you already have.